Dr George F.J. Bergmann: Diaries and personal papers

-Dr. George Bergmann was born the son of a salesman in Lissa (Posen) in 1900.
+Dr George F. J. Bergmann was a German Jew who enrolled in the French Foreign Legion as a foreign national living in France in 1939.
+He was later interned in the notorious prison, Hadjerat M'Guil, in French North Africa and later fought for the British in a pioneer company.
+Dr. George F. J. Bergmann was born the son of a salesman in Lissa (Posen) in 1900.
 He went to school in Lissa and then studied philosophy, economics and law in the universities of Heidelberg, Breslau and Munich.
-During this period he became a member of the Kartellverband j?discher Studenten to which organisation he retained links for the rest of his life.
+During this period he became a member of the Kartellverband jüdischer Studenten to which organisation he retained links for the rest of his life.

-Gained his doctorate, oeconomiae publicae, at the Univeristy of Munich, 1922; became a lawyer, 1929; began working in the chambers of the lawyers Julius Heilbronner and Dr. Eugen Schmidt, 1930.
+In 1922 he gained his doctorate, oeconomiae publicae, at the University of Munich.
+In 1929 he became a lawyer.
+In 1930 he began working in the chambers of the lawyers Julius Heilbronner and Dr. Eugen Schmidt.

 At the outbreak of war he volunteered to serve in the French army.
-There followed periods of internment in a number of prison camps, service in the Foreign Legion and served in the British Army in North Africa, Italy and Austria, 1943-1947.
+There followed periods of internment in a number of prison camps, service in the Foreign Legion and from 1943 to 1947 he served in the British Army in North Africa, Italy and Austria.

-In January 1947 he was demobilised to Australia where he owned a delicatessen business, was one time secretary of the World Jewish Congress and having gained British and Australian nationality in 1950, became a permanent officer of the Commonwealth.
+In January 1947 he was demobilized to Australia where he owned a delicatessen business, was one time secretary of the World Jewish Congress and, having gained British and Australian nationality in 1950, became a permanent officer of the Commonwealth.

-The diaries and personal papers of George Francis Jack Bergmann, dated 1919-1981, notably comprise a set of typescript transcripts of diaries which document in detail Bergmann's experiences in the Foreign Legion and in prison.
+Amongst the papers in this collection are a set of typescript transcripts of his diaries which document in detail his experiences in the Foreign Legion and in prison.
 They also provide a full report on the infamous trial of French officers and guards at Hadjerat M'Guil.
-In addition there are newsletters, bulletins and correspondence, 1919-1981, which reflect Bergmann's interest in, and membership of, a Jewish student organisation, 'Kartellverband j?discher Studenten'.

 The original order according to chapter has been retained, each chapter being assigned a separate sub-number.